Ziqing19/LabelPixivBookmarks/README.md

 - Click the ***Update Preview*** to register this rule, and it will display at the preview zone below.
 Leave the alias blank and click update could remove the rule from the dictionary.

-- Don't forget to ***SAVE*** your dictionary to your local disk before leaving.
+- You might export the dictionary to your local disk for backup.

-- The next time using the script, you need to ***LOAD*** the dictionary file before start, or your synonym rules will not be applied.
+- The next time using the script, the dictionary will be loaded automatically.

 - ***Load Tag*** is for loading existed tag and its aliases from the dictionary.
 By entering the target tag and clicking ***Load Tag***, the aliases will be copied to the input zone.
 Of course, you can also do this manually.